olueiro/lapis_layout/README.md

 ## WTF is this?

 [Lapis webframework](https://leafo.net/lapis/) has a cool [HTML generation](https://leafo.net/lapis/reference/html_generation.html) tool.
-This module help you to converts HTML files (from templates, etc) to Lapis layout format (supports MoonScript or Lua).
+This module helps you to converts HTML files (from templates, etc) to Lapis layout format (supports MoonScript or Lua).

 ### Sample: